TrueBlocks/trueblocks-core/src/apps/chifra/internal/list/README.md

-  -U, --count               display only the count of records for each monitor -z, --no_zero             for the --count option only, suppress the display of zero appearance accounts -b, --bounds              report first and last block this address appears -u, --unripe              list transactions labeled upripe (i.e. less than 28 blocks old) -s, --silent              freshen the monitor only (no reporting) -c, --first_record uint   the first record to process -e, --max_records uint    the maximum number of records to process (default 250)
+  -U, --count               display only the count of records for each monitor -z, --no_zero             for the --count option only, suppress the display of zero appearance accounts -b, --bounds              report first and last block this address appears -u, --unripe              list transactions labeled unripe (i.e. less than 28 blocks old) -s, --silent              freshen the monitor only (no reporting) -c, --first_record uint   the first record to process -e, --max_records uint    the maximum number of records to process (default 250)